minghancmh/network-emulation/README.md

 // show all nodes in a cluster kubectl get nodes

+// get all nodes and their IP
+kubectl get nodes -o wide

 // get cluster info
 kubectl cluster-info --context kind-k8s-playground

 // see all active connections
 ss -tuln

+// see incoming packets numbers watch -d "cat /proc/net/snmp | grep -w Udp"

 // see incoming packets
-watch -d "cat /proc/net/snmp | grep -w Udp"
+nc -u -l -k 55255

 // building a new docker image from Dockerfile docker build -t my-custom-kindest-node .